dgdavid/cockpit-suse-theme/README.md

 ## cockpit-suse-theme

-This repository holds needed files for building a [Cockpit](https://cockpit-project.org/)'s _green-ish theme_ by following the workaround described at https://github.com/cockpit-project/cockpit/pull/17437.
+This repository holds needed files to buid a package<sup>1</sup> for shipping a [Cockpit](https://cockpit-project.org/)'s _green-ish theme_ by following the workaround described at https://github.com/cockpit-project/cockpit/pull/17437.

 <p align="center">
   <img src="./cockpit-suse-theme.png" alt="A Cockpit's screenshot while using cockpit-suse-theme" />